OttoChu/Hunter-Vs-Prey/README.md

     - Additional note:
         - If the user tries to teleport to a tile that is covered by fog, the user will not be able to teleport.
         - This will remove the an ability charge from the user.

 ## Future Updates

 *The following are only plans.
 There might be changes to the finer details.*

 1. Add a GUI (using pygame)

-    - using pygame to make the game more interactive
+    - using pygame to make the game more interactive **(in progress)**
     - using kivy to make the game into an app (maybe)

 2. Different types of prey (with different special moves)